Have you ever noticed how our faces change shape as we get older?

 Answer: Yes — if you’re consistent.
 Start with 3–4 sessions a week, then maintain with 1–2 once you see results.

-Question: Can they change bone structure?
+Question: Can facial exercises change bone structure?

 Question: Are they just for women?